esrdapp/hpb-token-bridge/README.md

 Once node is installed, I also recommend you install git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) although you can still run the tests without it.

-Ensure both truffle and HDWallet are installed: npm install -g truffle npm install @truffle/hdwallet-provider
+Once everything is installed, download a copy of this git repo, and place it all in a suitable folder (e.g. /hpb-bridge/)

+Open up a command prompt, and check that you can see the package.json file (use 'dir' for windows command prompt, or 'ls -l' for Linux)

+If you can see it, then run:

+npm install

+This will install all of the necessary node modules and dependencies.

 (If it doesn't work, check node installed correctly.
 Might need a reboot)

-Once everything is installed, download a copy of this git repo, and place it all in a suitable folder (e.g. /hpb-bridge/)
+Once completed, run:
+npm install -g truffle
+npm install @truffle/hdwallet-provider

 Firstly, lets create some EVM wallets so that we can test the bridge, and not risk our own private wallets.

-go into the folder you created with all the files from the git, and use the following:
+use the following command:

+truffle compile

+This will tell truffle to create the necessary json files/artifacts, which should appear as a new "build" folder.

+Next we'll create some wallet accounts to test with.
+The the command:

+truffle develop

+This will create 10x accounts, and you'll also see the private keys for these accounts and the 12-word mnemonic

+We only need the first account (account 0) and it's private key to test, so make a note of both the accout address and the private key.

+(Note: you can also import this information into Metamask if you wanted to)

+Next you'll need a small amount of HPB in your test wallet account and a small amount of BNB in the BSC test wallet account to cover the gas fees of deploying the smart contracts and actually transferring the tokens from one chain to another.
+Remember the actuall wallet address is the SAME address for both chains!

+Either purchase some, request some from the community, use a faucet. etc. For the purposes of the demo, 1 HPB and 1 BNB is more than enough.

+Once you have the HPB and BNB in both wallets, you're ready to deploy the smart contracts.